dvcrn/chainenv/README.md

 Notes:
 - `default` values are stored in plaintext.
 - `provider` can be `keychain` or `1password`.
+- `["1password"].service_account_token_key` points to a keychain item that holds the 1Password service account token.
 - If a key has a `default` and the secret is missing, `chainenv get` and `chainenv get-env` will use the default.

 ## Examples